ponytracker/ponytracker/doc/source/installation.rst

   $ source env/bin/activate
   $ pip install python-ldap django-auth-ldap

-Add ``django_auth_ldap.backend.LDAPBackend`` to your authentication backends in ``ponytracker/local_settings.py``::
+Add ``django_auth_ldap.backend.LDAPBackend`` to your authentication back-ends in ``ponytracker/local_settings.py``::

   AUTHENTICATION_BACKENDS += (
       'django_auth_ldap.backend.LDAPBackend',
   )

-Configure the backend by adding required variables in your local settings.
+Configure the back-end by adding required variables in your local settings.
 You can find the documentation on the `official website`_.
-An `sample file`_ is provided.
+A `sample file`_ is provided.

 .. _official website: http://pythonhosted.org/django-auth-ldap/
 .. _sample file: http://pythonhosted.org/django-auth-ldap/example.html